zephir-lang/zephir-docs/en/motivation.rst

 Code Protection
 ---------------
-In some circumstances, the compilation does not significantly improve performance, this may be because the bottleneck is located in the I/O bound (quite likely) of the application rather than compute/memory bound.
+In some circumstances, the compilation does not significantly improve performance, this may be because the bottleneck is located in the I/O bound of the application (quite likely) rather than compute/memory bound.
 However, compiling code could also bring some level of intelectual protection to your application.
-With Zephir, producing binaries you also get the ability to hide the code behind users or customers.
+With Zephir, producing native binaries, you also get the ability to hide the code to users or customers.

 Conclusion
 ----------